pataskad/nelson-photography-live/README.md

 *** Features Implemented ***
-- Single page design for ease of viewing
+- Single page design for ease of viewing, completely responsive design to operate fluidly across multiple browsers and the majority of devices on the market, mobile or desktop.

 - Sticky top navbar to ensure user always has a constant, easy to find, navigation toolbar/navbar for navigating the different content sections    quicker.
   - Further on navigation, an abstract approach: "The user should not have to guess or question what roads they can see and navigate, it should be clear and labeled effectively to eliminate any doubt whatsoever" - Dallas Pataska :)

 - Effective use of color scheming and correct contrast selections to draw attention to the important Call to Actions (Book now, see portfolio, etc).

 - Careful use of small implementations such as shadows and slight text color changes for additional SEO and design layout improvements (Polishing the fresh paint....)

 - Raw testimonial section currently hard-coded (**Good potential for additions here, such as upload form for reviews for former clients to access**)

 - Portfolio/Gallery for prior work (photo collection), this will be starting out as a simple grid layout with styling making things look better in the short term, but --> *** this is another area I am targeting to rapidly update post-deployment as I find the time ***

+- Contact form to schedule a meeting/gather more information about the photoshoot session services that are offered.
+Currently a front end clickable prototype ONLY.

 *** Upcoming goals ***
-- Image gallery containing prior work/images
+- Backend contact form configuration  *** Next item ***
+- Improve portfolio gallery ( both styling and functionality )
-- Further design improvements as needed/realized
+- Continue Further design improvements as needed/realized